-I first read Goethe’s Faust a few years ago and reread it shortly before the show, just to have it fresh in my mind.
-Personally, I think that there are three Fausts: The first one is Goethe’s masterpiece with his all-knowing-hegemonic-vicious-suicidal hero that gives in to the devil in exchange of knowledge and carnal satisfactions.
+I first read Goethe’s Faust a few years ago and reread it shortly before the show, to have it fresh in my mind.
+I think that there are three Fausts: The first one is Goethe’s masterpiece with his all-knowing-hegemonic-vicious-suicidal hero that gives in to the devil in exchange for knowledge and carnal satisfaction.

 The second one belongs to Lucian Blaga due to his fabulous translation of the original text in a clean, endearing, and authentic Romanian.
 Blaga absorbs very in detail the goethian oeuvre and adds to it a personal touch that makes the book almost impossible to put down.
-And if it wasn’t for this second Faust, maybe the third one wouldn’t have been so captivating and successful.
+And if it weren’t for this second Faust, maybe the third one wouldn’t have been so captivating and triumphant.

 The third Faust is Purcărete’s.
 He stages a majestic show that leaves you breathless.
-To be honest with you, ever since I saw the trailer I ran out of air, but in a good way.
+To be honest with you, ever since I saw the trailer, I ran out of air, but in a good way.
 In fact, I can’t remember the last time I felt so nervous before a show.
-So, as you can imagine I drove to Sibiu with really high hopes and now I can say that this encounter exceeded my expectations.
-Starting with the hall that introduces you to the phantasmagorical universe of Faust, continuing with the full auditorium and the unexpectedly quiet audience, without being able to peek behind the white sheets covering the scene.
+So, as you can imagine, I drove to Sibiu with really high hopes, and now I can say that this encounter exceeded my expectations.
+It is starting with the hall that introduces you to the phantasmagorical universe of Faust, continuing with the full auditorium and the unexpectedly quiet audience, without being able to peek behind the white sheets covering the scene.
 But as soon as the scene is revealed, a broad and deep frenzy starts: decadence, debauchery, nudity, obsessions, angelic choirs, live rock music, fire and smoke, pigs’ heads, an invitation to soul-searching during the Walpurgisnacht fair, a lot of poetry.

-Miklos Bacs in the role of Faust is incredibly versatile while walking you through his character’s emotions with no impairment.
+Miklos Bacs, in the role of Faust, is incredibly versatile while walking you through his character’s emotions with no impairment.
 You can witness him rejuvenate alongside the devil, while he changes his tone of voice, his sad look, his heavy walk.
-Beside him, the best actress that I’ve ever seen, Ofelia Popii plays a Mephistopheles that turns you, the spectator, into a little faust.
-You are afraid of her but you would also be tempted to give in to her.
-The shape-shifting Ofelia Popii does a really complex and difficult role and she carries it out like a superhuman.
+Beside him, the best actress that I’ve ever seen, Ofelia Popii plays a Mephistopheles that turns you, the spectator, into a little Faust.
+You are afraid of her, but you would also be tempted to give in to her.
+The shape-shifting Ofelia Popii does a really complex and challenging role, and she carries it out like a superhuman.

-To me, Faust is the best show I have ever seen and it will probably be hard to beat by another one.
+To me, Faust is the best show I have ever seen, and it will probably be hard to beat by another one.
 Moreover, I read a similar statement in a chronicle in The Observer, so the Faustian impact is global, for good reason.
-Unlike Hollywood movies where they shoot tons of doubles to get a perfect scene, in Faust more than 100 actors create before our eyes a perfect show, in one take.
+Unlike Hollywood movies where they shoot tons of doubles to get a perfect scene, in Faust, more than 100 actors create before our eyes a complete show, in one take.
 The stage design, the costumes, the music make Faust more than a theater performance.

 I end my pleading with a line that perfectly describes what I felt then: Beautiful moment, do not pass away!